m0vva/cwc/README.md

 ## Enumerate channels

-Enumerate channels at this hub
+Enumerate channels at this reflector

 EN (Enumerate) == 0x90